Useful Notes / Motorcycle Safety

 - Buy a new, certified helmet and wear it any time you ride.
 In the US, road legal helmets must have a DOT approved logo somewhere.
 Old or inadequate helmets (especially those that have been in a crash before) will not protect your head in the event of a crash.
 If you ever plan to let anyone else ride with you, buy a second helmet that a passenger can wear.
 There are organisations that destructively test helmets and give them ratings on their protection - more expensive does not always mean better protection - so do your research before purchasing.
 A more stringent safety standard is the Snell rating, so if you buy a helmet with both DOT and Snell certification, it will be safer than just DOT rating.

 - That said, read the manual for maintenance and cleaning.
 Especially with cleaning, as you may want to wash the liner once in a while.

 - It's also recommended to get a full face helmet or a compound helmet.
 "Skid lids" and other such barely legal helmets don't protect much.

 - Wearing helmets is the law in many places.
 Even if it's not the law, wear one anyway as it will greatly reduce the chance of a severe head injury.
 Make sure any passenger you have wears one.
 No exceptions.
 If you crash, buy a new helmet before you ride again.

 - Motorcycle gear isn't just for protection; sometimes it gets cold with the wind chill factor, and cyclists have gotten hypothermia or frostbite when dressed inappropriately and riding under adverse conditions.

-- Secure your belongs in a zippered pocket, backpack, or a secure side bag.
+- Secure your belongs in a zippered pocket, backpack, or a secure side bag or mount proper panniers on your bike (make sure the load is balanced between them).
 You want to have your wallet and phone, for example, where they cannot fly out of your pockets.
 The same goes for passengers.
 The possibility of either of you freaking out over a lost item may cause an accident.

 Inspect Your Motorcycle Before You Ride